 With that said, I’d like you all to think about the following question, and look at different times in your own life where you think you’ve failed.

 If you don’t achieve your goals can you still be successful?

 Throughout the day I posted many Instagram stories to share what I was going through, the scenery I saw, and what I was thinking as I ran all day long.

-Here is my recap of the day.
+Here is my recap.